augustynglowacki/augustynglowacki/README.md

 </h1>

 ### Front-end Developer
+👋 Greetings, I'm Augustyn!

-<p>👨‍💻 I cooperate with web agencies, providing them with front-end development services, such as coding bespoke Jamstack websites using Next, Gatsby, Typescript & CMS Platforms.<br>
+👨‍💻 I'm engaged in collaborative efforts with web agencies, I specialize in delivering front-end development services.
+My focus lies in coding unique Jamstack websites using Next.js, Typescript, and various CMS Platforms.

-🧑‍🎓 I graduated from Częstochowa University of Technology with an engineer's degree in Computer Science.<br>
+🧑‍🎓 I hold a degree in Computer Science from Częstochowa University of Technology.

-📚 I'm currently developing my freelancer portfolio.</p>
+🗣️ I thrive on lively discussions and diverse perspectives.
+Kicking off the initial stages of my blogging journey, I share insights on technology trends, front-end development tips, and my evolving experiences in the digital realm.

+💡 Eager to connect with like-minded individuals for spirited exchanges of thoughts and ideas!

 Connect with me:  [![Linkedin](https://img.shields.io/badge/linkedin-0077B5?logo=linkedin&logoColor=white&style=flat-square)](https://www.linkedin.com/in/augustynglowacki/)